Capture in seconds

 Built for real meals

-Restaurant plates, leftovers, mixed bowls, sauces, brands, and home cooking rarely fit clean database entries.
-Aretic starts from the meal and uses modern AI with the context you provide to build a clearer estimate.
+Restaurant plates, mixed bowls, sauces, swaps, and home cooking rarely fit clean database entries.
+Aretic starts from the meal and uses context with modern AI to build a readable estimate.

 Aretic starts from the meal instead of making you search, scan, select, adjust, and save.